Kulsoom-ri/US_senate_simulation/README.md

 Once trained, LLMs make predictions by processing an input prompt, converting it into token embeddings, and passing these embeddings through multiple transformer layers.
 Each layer refines contextual understanding using mechanisms like self-attention, where the model assigns different weights to words based on their relevance to the context.
 The final layer generates probabilities for the next token, selecting the most likely sequence based on learned patterns, which is then decoded back into human-readable text.
 (Liu et al. 2024)

-- **LLMs for forecasting applications:**
+### LLMs for forecasting applications:
 Different forecasting methodoligies

-- Is it approporiate to use LLMs for causal reasoning? (model collapse theory/generative AI paradox/hallucinations)
+### Is it approporiate to use LLMs for causal reasoning? (model collapse theory/generative AI paradox/hallucinations/LLMs do not understand what they are generating)

 - How does political decision-making happen in the actual US Senate?